Katie A. Settlement Agreement Implementation

 The plaintiffs filed a class action suit on July 18, 2002, alleging violations of federal Medicaid laws, the American with Disabilities Act, Section 504 of the Rehabilitation Act and California Government Code Section 11135.
 The suit sought to improve the provision of mental health and supportive services for children and youth in, or at imminent risk of placement in, foster care in California.

 On December 2, 2011, Federal District Court Judge A. Howard Matz issued an order approving a proposed settlement of the case.
 The settlement agreement seeks to accomplish systemic change for mental health services to children and youth within the class by promoting, adopting, and endorsing three new service array approaches for existing Medicaid covered services.
+Katie A. Subclass are members of a class of children in the Katie A. v.
+Bonta lawsuit and are defined in the Settlement Agreement.
 The California Department of Social Services and Department of Health Care Services will work together with the federal court appointed Special Master, the plaintiffs’ counsel, and other stakeholders to develop and implement a plan to accomplish the terms of the settlement agreement.

 This site will be frequently updated with information regarding the progress and implementation of the Katie A. Settlement Agreement.
 Related documents for review and comment will also be posted on this site using the links below.